aqeelikh/VirtualTouristApp/README.md

 <img src="./AppScreenshots/LocationCollectionView.png" width="50%" height="100%" />

-**Random Pin View**: After the user add location pins to the map view it will serach core data and select a rondom pin, and will pull a random image related to the selected pin, it will also return location dispction.
-The user also can click on on `Random image` button it will randomly choose another pin.

-Random Pin View: After the user adds location pins to the `Mapview` it will search core data and select a random pin, and will pull a random image related to the selected pin, it will also return location description.
+**Random Pin View**: After the user adds location pins to the `Mapview` it will search core data and select a random pin, and will pull a random image related to the selected pin, it will also return location description.
 The user also can click on on `Random image` button it will randomly choose another pin.

 <img src="./AppScreenshots/RandomPin.png" width="50%" height="100%" />